GoogleCloudPlatform/compute-archlinux-image-builder/README.md

 Compute Engine.
 Notable choices made and differences compared to a standard Arch Linux installation are the following:

-- GRUB is used with BIOS-based boot and a GPT partition table.
+- GRUB is used with a UEFI-based boot and a GPT partition table.
 - Serial console logging is enabled from kernel command line and journald is configured to forward to it.
-- Block multiqueue and elevator noop are configured from kernel command line to optimize Compute Engine disk performance.
+- Block multiqueue is configured from the kernel command line to optimize Compute Engine disk performance.
 - A minimal initcpio is configured for booting on Compute Engine virtual machines.
 - Root filesystem is ext4.